General Georges Mouton

 Arc de Triomphe: MOUTON on the east pillar

-In 1795 Mouton joined the Army of Italy, where he would serve for the next six years.
-During the Italian campaign, he participated in the siege of Mantua .
-1797 was a big year for Mouton when he was promoted by General Bonaparte to chef de bataillon and later became an aide-de-camp to General Joubert.
-The next year Championnet placed him in charge of the Saint-Ange fort, and the following year he was promoted to chef de brigade and fought at Novi under Laboissière.
-At the end of the year, Mouton fought at Monte Faccio near Genoa and received a wound to the left shoulder.
-During the defense of Genoa he served in Gazan's division, and then covered the retreat and won glory in the fighting around the mountain of Hermette.
-At the attack on the fort of Quezzi, he was wounded when a ball passed through his right arm.
+The son of a baker, Georges Mouton first volunteered in August of 1792 for the 9th Battalion of Volunteers of Meurthe and he was then elected a lieutenant.
+Serving with the Army of the Center, he was promoted to capitaine in November and he also served in the Electorate of Trier.
+The next year Mouton joined the Army of the Moselle and then later the Army of the Rhine where he became an aide-de-camp to Meynier.
+In 1795 Mouton joined the Army of Italy where he would serve for the next six years.
+During the Italian campaign of 1796, he participated in the Siege of Mantua .
+In 1797 he was promoted by General Bonaparte to chef de bataillon and he later became an aide-de-camp to General Joubert.
+The next year Championnet placed him in charge of the fort of Saint-Ange, and then in 1799 he was promoted to chef de brigade of the 3rd of the Line and he fought at Novi under Laboissière.
+In December Mouton fought at Monte Faccio near Genoa and he received a wound to the left shoulder.
+During the defense of Genoa he served in Gazan's division and then he covered the retreat and won glory in the fighting around the mountain of Hermette.
+At the attack on Fort Quezzi he was badly wounded by a ball to the right arm.

-When Napoleon returned to France in 1809, Mouton followed and took part in the Danube campaign.
-After fighting at Abensberg, at Landshut Mouton led the storming of the blazing bridge, causing Napoleon to make the pun, "My sheep is a lion!"2 (The word 'mouton' is French for sheep).
-Continuing to serve as an aide-de-camp, he fought at Eckmühl, and then at Aspern-Essling where he was placed in charge of the Fusiliers of the Guard and ordered to counterattack against the Austrians assaulting Essling.
-Another Imperial aide-de-camp, General Rapp, was ordered to reinforce the village of Aspern, but upon seeing the size of the force against Mouton, he disobeyed orders and rode to Mouton's aid.
+Taking part in the invasion of Spain, General Mouton commanded the 2nd Infantry Division under Bessières and distinguished himself at Medina del Rio Seco .
+Taking command of a different division in II Corps, he fought at Burgos and then quit his command a few weeks later to serve as an aide-de-camp to Napoleon again.
+When Napoleon returned to France, Mouton followed and he took part in the Danube campaign of 1809 against Austria.
+After fighting at Abensberg, at Landshut Mouton led the storming of the blazing bridge, causing Napoleon to make the pun, "My sheep is a lion!"2 (The French word 'mouton' translates to sheep).
+Continuing to serve as an aide-de-camp, Mouton fought at Eckmühl and then at Aspern-Essling where he was placed in charge of the Fusiliers of the Guard and ordered to counterattack against the Austrians assaulting Essling.
+Another aide-de-camp of Napoleon's, General Rapp, was ordered to reinforce the village of Aspern, but upon seeing the size of the force against Mouton, he disobeyed orders and rode to Mouton's aid.
 Their combined forces successfully forced back the Austrian attack and enabled the French to retain possession of the village.
 During the retreat of the French to the isle of Lobau, Mouton was wounded by a ball, but rewarded for his bravery by Napoleon making him a count.
-After serving at Wagram , in the next years Napoleon gave Mouton the title of Count of Lobau and he became a Knight of the Order of Saint-Hubert of Bavaria.
+After serving at Wagram , in the next few years Napoleon gave Mouton the title of Count of Lobau and Mouton became a Knight of the Order of Saint Hubert of Bavaria.

 Notes